 After logging in, the UC: Personal screen allows you to set your inputs, set recording details (title, description, where to put the recording when you're done, etc.) and start recording.

 The figure below is a Quick Start guide for using the different options on the screen.
-For more detailed information, see the Universal Capture: Personal section of Start a Recording with Universal Capture.
+For more detailed information, see the Universal Capture: Personal section of Start a Recording with Universal Capture and Live Streaming with Universal Capture.

-Click the Pencil icon in the top right area of the screen to open the Capture Details box for entering a title, description, tags, and publish to location for the recording.
+Click the Pencil icon in the top right area of the screen to open the Capture Details box for entering a title, description, tags, publish to location, and whether or not to live stream for the recording.

 Click each of the Inputs drop-down lists to identify WHAT you want to record.
 This can be a built-in or external camera, the desktop display, and the built-in or external microphone.
 Or any combination of these (though you MUST have audio).